 Her aesthetic transformations map the Seven's constant reinvention:

 Each phase abandons the last completely.
-For Grimes, aesthetic consistency would feel like a trap
+Aesthetic consistency would feel like a trap.

 The Integration Path: What Growth Looks Like for Grimes

-In Enneagram theory, Type 7s move toward Type 5 in integration—becoming more focused, present, and willing to sit with difficult material rather than escaping into new experiences.
+In Enneagram theory, Type 7s move toward Type 5 in integration.
+They become more focused, present, willing to sit with difficult material rather than escaping into new experiences.
 There are signs Grimes may be walking this path.

-Her 2025 single "Artificial Angels" uses restraint in a new way—only two AI-generated vocal samples, with the rest being pure human production.
-The track explores AI consciousness not as escapist fantasy but as genuine philosophical inquiry: "This is what it feels like to be hunted by something smarter than you."
+Her 2025 single "Artificial Angels" uses restraint in a new way.
+Only two AI-generated vocal samples, the rest pure human production.
+The track explores AI consciousness not as escapist fantasy but as genuine philosophical inquiry.

-Her public statements about the custody battle, while painful, show a new willingness to name reality rather than reframe it.
+Her statements about the custody battle show similar growth.
 "The state of my children's lives being public is of grave concern to me and I think about how to solve this every day" lacks her usual playful deflection.
+The pain isn't transformed into mythology.
+It's simply stated.

 Whether Grimes will deepen into sustained focus or scatter again into new futures remains to be seen.
 But the tension between her Seven's instinct to escape and her growing need to protect her children may be the pressure that finally grounds her.